Celine (concert residency): Background

 "I'm coming back home to the Colosseum at Caesars Palace and I'm very excited about it.
 With the orchestra and the band we're going to be able to perform our songs like never before.
 The repertoire is going to be extraordinary...a mix of timeless Hollywood classics, along with all the favorites that my fans like to hear me sing.
 It's going to be a very beautiful show, and I think we'll be raising the bar higher than we've ever done before.
 There'll be some truly wonderful moments......I can't wait!"

 On 15 March 2011, Dion began a three-year residency at the Colosseum at Caesars Palace.
-The new show features 31 musicians, consisting of a full orchestra and band.
-The residency was Directed and Produced by Ken Ehrlich with the creative production from Dion's long time Lighting Designer Yves Aucoin and Sound Mixer/Designer, Denis Savage.
-Moment Factory will be producing the visual elements for the residency (the company previously worked with Nine Inch Nails and DJ Tiesto).
-The residency does not contain the dancers and Cirque du Soleil style choreography seen in Dion's previous show at the Colosseum, A New Day.
+The new show included 31 musicians, consisting of a full orchestra and band.
+The residency was directed and produced by Ken Ehrlich, with creative input from Dion's long-time lighting designer Yves Aucoin and sound mixer/designer Denis Savage.
+Moment Factory was responsible for the visual elements of the production; the company had previously worked with Nine Inch Nails and DJ Tiesto.
+The residency did not include dancers or the Cirque du Soleil-style choreography used in Dion's earlier Colosseum show, A New Day.

-Dion announced her Vegas comeback during an appearance on The Oprah Winfrey Show.
-Tickets went on sale that same week with extremely strong sales.
-The opening night show on 15 March was sold out within minutes.
-Rehearsals began on 17 January 2011, in Florida, and at the Colosseum starting on 17 February 2011 when Dion moved back to Vegas to begin preparations for the new show.
+Dion announced her return to Las Vegas during an appearance on The Oprah Winfrey Show.
+Tickets went on sale that same week and demand was exceptionally strong.
+The opening night performance on 15 March sold out within minutes.
+Rehearsals began on 17 January 2011 in Florida, and continued at the Colosseum starting on 17 February 2011 when Dion returned to Las Vegas to prepare for the new production.

-Additionally, it was reported in January 2011 that ticket sales for the residency had already passed the $10 million mark, marking the fastest sale in the history of the venue.
-Caesars Palace President, Gary Selesner stated that the first lot of shows through 17 April will be completely sold out.
+In January 2011, it was reported that ticket sales for the residency had already surpassed the $10 million mark, making it the fastest-selling engagement in the venue's history.
+Caesars Palace President Gary Selesner stated that the initial run of shows through 17 April would be completely sold out.

+Critical reception

+The residency received widespread praise from music critics.
+USA Today wrote, "Dion isn't here to perform.
+She's here to kill it.
+Again... she isn't aiming for applause.
+She's looking for rapture."
+The Las Vegas Sun stated, "A magnificent masterpiece!
+Celine has single-handedly redefined class and elegance in onstage performances.
+Her voice is sent from the angels."
+The Montreal Gazette wrote, "Dion magnificent in new Las Vegas show.
+One hell of a show!...Jaw-dropping...
+Grandiose, yet intimate...Pure entertainment of the highest order.
+Worth every penny!"
+Richard Ouzounian of the Toronto Star headlined his review, "Celine Dion's Vegas show more spectacular than ever," adding, "If her last show sold out for five years, this one should make it for ten."